19 Affordable Restaurants, Perfect For Foodies On A Budget

 Hoppers

-If you’re still dreaming about the egg hopper you had last time you were visiting Sri Lanka, fear not as you can get an authentic taste of the country’s toddy shops right here in London.
-With three locations across Soho, Marylebone and King’s Cross, the restaurant serves up dishes packed with spice.
+If you’re still dreaming about the egg hopper you had last time you were visiting Sri Lanka, fear not, as you can get an authentic taste of the country’s toddy shops right here in London.
+With multiple locations across the city, the restaurant serves up dishes packed with spice.

-Order to share or enjoy solo from its menu, from the plantain and moju cutlets to the lamb kothu roti, chicken kari to the hot butter squid.
-And don’t forget to add an order of string hoppers or chilli cheese dosa on the side.
+Order to share or enjoy solo from its menu, from the plantain and moju cutlets to the lamb kothu roti, chicken kari, and the hot butter squid.
+Don’t forget to add an order of string hoppers or chilli cheese dosa on the side.

 Bánh Bánh